ChiaraBn/Master-Thesis/Int_Scheme/doc.md

 # Use of RRNS in Exact Integer Arithmetic (BGV scheme)

 ## Approach
-This scenario was introduced in order to try to include **redundancy** within the structures of ciphers, through the use of RNS encoding.<p>
+This scenario was introduced in order to try to include **redundancy** within the structures of ciphers, through the use of RNS encoding.<br>
+In comparison with the other scheme presented, the following is based on **exact** arithmetic operations: rounding was included in the calculation of distances, on the data in the dataset.<p>

 [**Serialization**](https://palisade-crypto.org/wp-content/uploads/2021/08/PALISADE-12-11-20-Serialization-Applications.pdf) is introduced, supported in PALISADE, to convert the ciphertexts into a **sequence of bytes** and then represent them into **redundant** RNS.